skip to content

 Fees and Charges

-Retirement village operators are required to consult with residents on any matter that could have a significant impact on their financial affairs, the amenity of the retirement village, or their way of life.
+Retirement village operators must consult with residents on any matter that could have a significant impact on their financial affairs, the amenity of the retirement village, or their way of life.
 Consultation must occur before:

-• the operator changes any dispute resolution policy [Retirement Villages Regulations 2017 (SA) Schedule 1 reg 6(1)(a)];
+• the operator changes the dispute resolution policy [Retirement Villages Regulations 2017 (SA) Schedule 1 cl 11(1)(a)]

-• any changes are made to the operator's remarketing policy [Schedule 1 reg 6(1)(d)]
+• any changes are made to the operator's remarketing policy [Schedule 1 cl 11(1)(c)]

-A single residents' committee may be established within a retirement village, with the purpose of representing the interests of residents and to consult with the operator of the village on behalf of residents [see Retirement Villages Act 2016 (SA) s 38].
+A single residents' committee may be established within a retirement village to represent the interests of residents and consult with the operator of the village on behalf of residents [Retirement Villages Act 2016 (SA) s 38].

 Members of a residents' committee are elected to the committee for a period of one year, but can stand for re-election [s 38(5)].

-A residents' committee can call meetings with other residents [see Retirement Villages Regulations 2017 (SA) reg 12(1)], and can meet with the retirement village operator as required [Retirement Villages Act 2016 (SA) s 38(11)].
-The Committee is required to call a meeting with residents annually, where certain financial information of the committee must be provided [Retirement Villages Regulations 2017 (SA) reg 12].
-The Committee must take minutes from these meetings and within 10 business days make them available for other residents to inspect, and cause a copy to be given to the operator [see reg 12(4)].
+A residents' committee can call meetings with other residents [Retirement Villages Regulations 2017 (SA) reg 12(1)], and can meet with the retirement village operator as required [Retirement Villages Act 2016 (SA) s 38(11)].
+The committee is required to call a meeting with residents annually, where certain financial information of the committee must be provided [Retirement Villages Regulations 2017 (SA) reg 12].
+The committee must take minutes at these meetings and within 10 business days make them available for other residents to inspect, and give a copy to the operator [see reg 12(4)].

 Meetings

-Minutes must be made within 10 days of an annual meeting, a copy of which must then provided to each resident [s 34(4)(a)].
+Minutes must be made within 10 days of an annual meeting and copies must be provided to each resident [s 34(4)(a)].

-Living in a Retirement Village : Last Revised: Tue Jun 26th 2018
+Living in a retirement village : Last Revised: Wed Feb 11th 2026

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.